 Every year in April when Earth Day approaches, there is a heightened awareness of all things “green.”
+It seems as though, around this time, everybody is suddenly worried about the environment and recycling, until life goes back to normal as soon as Earth Day finishes.
+Of course, there has been more of a heightened effort to recycle in the past few years, with more and more businesses investing in things like cardboard balers for smarter waste management, but more work needs to be done.
 Kojo Nnamdi, the celebrated NPR personality, hosted a panel of experts this week to explore “The Afterlife of Your Electronics” on his Tech Tuesday show.

 Elizabeth Wilmot, founder of Turtle Wings Electronics Recycling was interviewed along with Walter Acorn of the Consumer Electronics Association, Ishmail Oyekan of the Electronic Waste Journal, and Sarah Westervelt of the Basel Action Network.
 The hour long conversation explored topics ranging from the actual process of recycling to the emerging standards and certifications for electronics recyclers in order to control exports of hazardous materials to developing countries.

 Ms. Wilmot explained the importance of the R2 guidelines as set forth out by the EPA and their focus on the recycling of materials such as batteries, circuit boards, CRT monitors and ink toner.
 Turtle Wingsintegrates R2 guidelines as the environmental policy piece of their ISO 14001 certification.
 Other certification programs like e-Stewards and Europe’s standards were also discussed.